Wholesalers Are a Vital Part of the Supply Chain

 A wholesaler, on the other hand, who is willing to buy 50,000 dolls a month from the manufacturer, may get the dolls for $4 each – meaning he can then make a nice profit selling me (and other doll-selling retailers) the dolls for $8 each.
 I’m happy, too, because selling the dolls in my store at $12 each, I now make $4 profit on each one.

 This is greatly simplified, of course.
 Retailers and wholesalers don't make profits based simply on what they pay for a product and what they sell it for.

 And the product supply chain is more complicated, too.
 For instance, wholesalers and manufacturers may choose to deal only with businesses that are able to buy particular volumes of merchandise, or sign contracts to supply goods for definite periods of time.

 Some may not be willing to ship products to other countries.
-(Fortunately, many are – and importing may be the only option you have for getting the products you want to sell.
-This Guide to Importing Into Canada will get you started if that's what you decide to do.)
+Fortunately, many are – and importing may be the only option you have for getting the products you want to sell.
+If you are just getting started importing, see:

 And wholesalers don’t just sell products on; besides breaking products down in to smaller units which can then be sold more conveniently to different retailers, wholesalers may also assemble goods as part of the wholesaling process.